LXRz1/my_snakemake_homework/README.md

 * [VMR_MSL38_v1.xlsx](https://ictv.global/vmr/current)

 ## Usage
-This pipeline does not involve additional manual steps, such as contig assembly and Diamond alignment.
+This pipeline does not involve additional manual steps, such as contig assembly and Diamond alignment.You need to perform sequence assembly and Diamond alignment beforehand.
+The file name format for Contig sequences is: `{sample_name}_contigs.fasta`, and the result file name format for Diamond alignment is: `{sample_name}_contigs_taxonomy_info.tsv`.